LawanGoud/Python-/README.md

 ## Part of a String - 3

 Write a program that reads a string A and prints the string A by excluding the first two and last two characters of the string.

+## Replace a Letter

+Write a program that reads a word W, an index I, and a letter C.

+Print the word W by replacing the letter at the index I with the given letter C.